Avast BreachGuard Review 2026: Benefits and Drawbacks Explained

 Our experience

-We purchased our Avast subscription before we actually downloaded it, so activating the key a few days after purchase gave us a little trouble.
-Support was helpful and got us started, at least.
+We purchased our Avast subscription before downloading it, so activating the key a few days after purchase gave us a little trouble.
+Support was helpful and got us started.
 Installing the browser extension on Chrome was a breeze.

 The features were easy to use, and the data broker removal feature didn’t require too much information.
 We had to input our birthday, name, phone number, email, and address into Avast so it could begin removing us from data broker sites.